AlexPoilrouge/NordVPN-connect/README.md

 ***-> Once you made the appropriate change, either reload the extension, or reload gnome shell by using `Alt+F2` and entering `r`***

+***I have a custom intallation of 'nordvpn' CLI tool / I don't use 'systemd' / whatever … Am I doomed?***

+  Pretty much.
+Howerver, since commit `aabdf8d307c1ecebf38c097b9e34987862ae859b`, a *“ Settings ”* page has been added to the extensions.
+I contains a tab that allows you to change the core shell commands that allows to monitor and connect with the *nordvpn* CLI tool.
+But you're on your own from there, sorry.

 ***